DDDog-WANG/Biomarker-detection-SoRa/README.md

 * Computer Vision methods are successful in many tasks.

-  * We can training discrimination model if we know each image category, by using CNN based or ViT based.
+  * We can train discrimination model if we know each image category, by using CNN based or ViT based.

     ![figure](./figure01.png)